oliviaguest/neuroplausible/_posts/2018-11-26-programming.md

 >**Teaching students to code is zero sum and that means removing other parts of the course.**

 Yes, and no — depends on what course!
 In my opinion, it's a price we should be willing to pay to give students useful transferable skills for which to get a job with.
 Knowing how to code is so vital to be a productive member of the workforce.
 We owe it to our students, both in a moral and a "they pay us" way, to equip them for the job market properly.
 Being able to code is a useful skill both to get a postdoc or to get any other job pretty much.
-It's also possible to teach them coding as a direct means to an end, as I mentioned: to design experiments, to run statistical analyses, to do computational modelling, etc. This by the way is exactly that the nay-sayers think is impossible/implausible even though both I and Danielle have taught and designed exactly these types of classes.
+It's also possible to teach them coding as a direct means to an end, as I mentioned: to design experiments, to run statistical analyses, to do computational modelling, etc. This by the way is exactly what the nay-sayers think is impossible/implausible even though both I and Danielle have taught and designed exactly these types of classes.

 >**Teaching students to code is really hard and nobody in my department knows how to teach them probably.**